-So you’re ready to start Xtend Barre on Beachbody On Demand.
+So you’re ready to start Xtend Barre on BODi.
 Congratulations on making the best decision of your life!

 Whether you’re starting with the 7-day calendar or committing to the Xtend Barre and XB Pilates hybrid calendar, there’s probably one question you’re bound to ask: “What equipment do I need?”